cachtayl/maya-tools/docs/README.md

     <img src="./media/ct_ui_prop_rig_generator.JPG" alt="CT Prop Rig Generator GUI">
     <p>This script generates the industry standard's prop rig for you<br>Helpful for artists who want to skip the repetitive task
     of making your model <b>production ready</b>, which includes master/offset controllers, parenting hierarchy, and coloring/naming.</p>
+    <p><b>Important Note: </b> The controllers are centered around your prop's pivot point</p>
     <p><b>How to use it:</b>
     <br>1.
 Select the model you want to rig
     <br>2.
+Make sure the model's pivot point is placed where you want the controllers to be centered
+    <br>3.
 Run Script
-    <br>3.
+    <br>4.
 Customize your controllers in the pop-up window
-    <br>4.
+    <br>5.
 Click on the "Apply and Close" button when done with customization</p>
     <p><b>Master CTRL Name: </b><br>Text field to name the master controller.
 Will execute after clicking "Apply and Close"</p>
     <p><b>Color: </b><br>Color index slider to interactively change the color of the controller</p>
     <p><b>Radius: </b><br>Float slider to interactively change the radius of the controller</p>